samyeyo/Webview/README.md

 #### Method 1 : Webview for LuaRT release package :package:

 The preferred way to get the Webview widget is to download the latest binary release available on GitHub.
-Be sure to download the archive that correspond to your LuaRT toolchain (`x64` or `x86`).
+Be sure to download the package that correspond to your LuaRT toolchain (`x64` or `x86`).

-Download the latest release package on GitHub.
-Just unpack the downloaded archive to get the `Webview.dll` LuaRT binary module, and put it in the `modules\` folder or your LuaRT distribution.
+Just unpack the downloaded archive to get the `Webview.dll` LuaRT binary module, and put it in the `modules\` folder of your LuaRT distribution.

 #### Method 2 : Webview for LuaRT from sources :gear: